ordina-jworks/ordina-jworks.github.io/_posts/2017-12-03-XPDays-Benelux-2017.md

 * **Hero:** Managing and solving all problems and impediments like nobody's business!
 While an important task for the Scrum Master, make sure not to get too focused on being the team's impediment super hero.
 * **Scribe:** "Hey John, you're taking notes again for this meeting, right?
 Thanks!".
 Do you recognize this exchange?
 Congratulations, you're the team's personal scribe.
 This is especially to be avoided during retrospectives since this creates a false sense of ownership of the issues and actions towards the Scrum Master.
 * **Admin:** The Scrum Master is the workflow master.
 Need to add a board in Jira?
 Ask the Scrum Master.
 Need to start a sprint in Jira?
 Ask the Scrum Master.
-Need a break and have a cigarette?
-Ask the Scrum Master.
-Oh.
-Wait.
-The Scrum Master -can- of course perform these tasks but so can the other team members.
+Now, hold up right there!
+The Scrum Master *can* of course perform these tasks but yup, so can the other team members.
 * **Secretary:** The Scrum Master plans all the work in the team members' agendas.
 Keep up to date with everybody's holidays, sick days and toilet breaks.
 (Can you sense the sarcasm?)
 * **Chairman:** While this is often the case, the Daily Scrum isn't a meeting where the team members report back to the Scrum Master.
 It's a meeting by and for the development team.
 In absence of the Scrum Master, the Daily Scrum must still happen.
 * **Team Boss:** The Scrum Master is the boss of the team.
 He/she decides who is in and who is out.
 A sick day?
 You're fired!
 Buy the Scrum Master a chocolate cake?
 Here, have a raise!
+Oh, what a world it would be!
 * **Coffee Clerk:** Please do get your team members some coffee once in a while.
 But no, to everyone's surprise, fetching coffee day in day out is not part of the Scrum Master's job description.

-So what are the 8 preferred stances of a Scrum Master then, you ask?
+So, what are the 8 preferred stances of a Scrum Master then?
 Glad you asked!

 The 8 preferred stances are: